The Gazette (band): 2018–2019: Ninth, Tours and Departure from PS Company

-After three years, on April 30, 2019, the first show of the World Tour was performed in Los Angeles.
-This world tour was held in 13 cities across 10 countries, In America, Europe and Asia.
-After 12 years they returned to the UK with a live performance in London where the tickets get sold-out.
-This time there was no show in Finland.
+World Tour 19 The Ninth Phase #04 -99.999- began on April 30, 2019, and was held in 13 cities across 10 countries.
+It included their first show in the UK in 12 years, which was sold-out.
 The world tour ended on June 30, 2019, with the second show in Taipei.

-On August 10, The GazettE performed in Rock In Japan Festival 2019 (Day 3) for the third continuous year (Rock In Japan 2017, Rock In Japan 2018).

-On August 15, 2019, The GazettE continued with LIVE TOUR18-19 THE NINTH PHASE #05: 混血, a live at Yokosuka Arts Theatre to prepare for the Final in September.
+On August 10, 2019, the GazettE performed at the third day of the Rock in Japan Festival for the third continuous year (Rock In Japan 2017, Rock In Japan 2018).
+On August 15, they held Live Tour 18-19 The Ninth Phase #05: Konketsu, which was a live at the Yokosuka Arts Theatre to prepare for the Final in September.
 The venue was sold-out in minutes after the absence of the band overseas, and the setlist was a mix of older songs and the new album.

-With the final approaching on September 23, 2019, the GazettE changed their looks and outfits and they announced a collaboration (the GazettE × Yokohama Collaboration Project) that includes a special design day-pass for a line of the train in Yokohama, a themed restaurant in Chinatown and a Stamp Rally with rewards.
+With the Final approaching on September 23, 2019, the Gazette changed their looks and outfits, and announced a collaboration (the GazettE × Yokohama Collaboration Project) that included a special design day-pass for the Minatomirai Line, a themed restaurant in Yokohama Chinatown and a stamp rally with rewards.
 The collaboration lasted from September 7 to the day of the Final, September 23.

-In december 2022, former drummer Yune passed away.
+2021–present: Mass and Reita's death

+On March 10, 2021, their nineteenth anniversary, the Gazette released the song "Blinding Hope" and announced their 10th studio album, Mass.
+It was released on May 23 and promoted by an online event with autograph and meet and greet sessions, where participants were chosen by lottery.

+A new look was presented at the end of February 2022, for the show celebrating their 20 anniversary at Yoyogi National Gymnasium.
+They also announced a compilation album titled Heterodoxy -Divided 3 Concepts-, which includes 47 songs and was released on December 21.
+On December 28, former drummer Yune died.
+In July 2023, after a show at Nippon Budokan that was part of the Mass tour, the group released a teaser for a new release in 2024.

+On April 16, 2024, the band announced via their official website that bassist Reita had died the day before.